HarleyHo/.KanBan-frontend/README.md

 This project contains the frontend of the application, developed with React.js and Vite.

-The project is refactored base on the previous developed project [vue-agile](https://github.com/HarleyHo/vue-agile), trying to change language from Vue.js to React.js.
+The project is refactored base on my previous developed project [vue-agile](https://github.com/HarleyHo/vue-agile), trying to change language from Vue.js to React.js.

-The frontend is communicating with database for synchronization via a RESTful API [backend](https://github.com/HarleyHo/vs-agile-backend).
+The frontend is communicating with database on AWS RDS for synchronization via a RESTful API [backend](https://github.com/HarleyHo/vs-agile-backend).

 ## Features
 - [X] **Change Language**